 It’s been a busy week and I’ve hardly had time to read anything at all so I went browsing for a short story simply to have something to write about today.
 I ended up grabbing The Name on My Wrist by J.M.
 Snyder.
 J.M.
-Snyder is a hit and miss for me, some books I’ve really liked and some I’ve ended up not finishing.
+Snyder is a hit and miss for me, some books I’ve really liked and others not so much.

 The Name on My Wrist is a short one, only ten pages, but it’s packed with emotions.
 It’s no secret I love short fiction, I love when an author can make me feel something in a few short sentences, and Snyder does that here.

 James lost his boyfriend in the Vietnam war and he’s never recovered from it – I don’t think you ever would, but his way of coping is keeping him trapped in a life long lost.
 Little by little information is added and you begin to see James in a new light.

 The Name on My Wrist is well worth your time.
 It’s short and it’s free and it left me with a lump in my throat.